Table of Contents

 <insert post to read The Systemic Suppression Inherent with America’s Two Party System>

 Real electoral reform will cover many, many facets of not only elections, but of politicians, corporations, and corporate media too.
-My policy page on Electoral Reform which is mostly 8+ pages of bullet points covers the broad plethora of things that need to be fixed in order to really do anything about our broken electoral system that term limits cannot at all solve.
+My giant policy page on Electoral Reform covers the broad plethora of things that are need to be fixed in order to really do anything about our broken electoral system that term limits cannot at all solve.
 We need real and comprehensive electoral reform which is really trying to solve the very many root problems with our electoral system, so that the idea of term limits would never be thought of.

 You cannot fix corporate ownership of our government, our politicians, and our electoral process with term limits.